 This bill amends existing laws to allow public property to be utilized for providing temporary shelter and aid to the homeless, while also offering indemnification to governmental units from claims related to injuries that may occur during such activities.
-Specifically, it modifies RSA 35-B:6 to include provisions for the use of public property for "temporary shelter and/or aid for the homeless," and establishes that the appropriate authority in charge of public property will not be held liable for negligence unless there is evidence of intentional misconduct or conscious disregard for safety.
-Additionally, it introduces a new section, RSA 507-B:12, which states that governmental units providing assistance to the homeless will not have a duty of care to prevent injuries related to such aid, unless caused by intentional misconduct.
+Specifically, it modifies RSA 35-B:6 to include provisions for the use of public property for "temporary shelter and/or aid for the homeless," and establishes that the appropriate authority in charge of public property, as well as its employees, will not be held liable for negligence claims related to their duty of care in designated areas created for this purpose.
+Additionally, it stipulates that any legal action for damages must detail intentional misconduct or conscious disregard for safety to proceed.

 Statutes affected: Introduced: 35-B:6